-It can be frustrating when you buy or make new earstuds and the butterfly backs/scrolls are too tight or too loose but this can be easily fixed!
+It can be frustrating when you buy or make new earstuds and the earring backs/butterfly scrolls are too tight or too loose.
+Don't worry because this can be easily fixed!

-Earring scrolls will also loosen over time so this is a handy tip to know later down the line.
+Earring backs will also loosen over time so this is a handy tip to know later down the line.

 Round nose pliers - or your fingers!

-Insert the tips of the round nose pliers into one of the loops of the butterfly backs/scrolls and gently twist (outwards to enlarge or inwards to tighten) to adjust the loop.
+Insert the tips of the round nose pliers into one of the loops of the earring backs/butterfly scrolls and gently twist (outwards to enlarge or inwards to tighten) to adjust the loop.
 Then repeat this on the other loop.
 Do this in small movements and keep referring back to your earring post until it 'clicks' suitably in place.

 Alternatively, use your fingers to gently squeeze together or pull apart the rounded scroll parts either side of the post until the desired amount of tension is achieved.